What is weaning?

 If you’re thinking about oral contraception – either the combined pill or the minipill – there are a couple of things to bear in mind:

 - You need to take greater care with the minipill if it’s your only contraception in addition to breastfeeding.
-For example, you must take it within three hours of the same time every day.
+For example, you must take it within 3 hours of the same time every day.

 The pill is prescription medicine, so you’ll need to see your GP or obstetrician to get it.
 Your doctor will talk you through how to use it properly so you’re protected from getting pregnant.